Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Methods

 \endgroup \end{model} Our model, compared to the LGCP model, offers several key advantages.
-Firstly, the PCP model's ability to accommodate scenarios with no clusters enables direct inferential statements about the presence of UDGs in an image through $\mathbb{P}(N_U = 0 \mid \mathbf{X})$.
+Firstly, the PCP can accommodate scenarios with no clusters, enabling direct inferential statements about the presence of UDGs in an image through $\mathbb{P}(N_U = 0 \mid \mathbf{X})$.
 Secondly, unlike the LGCP, our model consistently searches for GC clustering signals without inherent fluctuations in GC intensity caused by a Gaussian random field, thus reducing the likelihood of missing any signals.
 Lastly, our method incorporates a physically motivated model to explicitly describe the UDG GC intensity function.
-This approach not only detects UDGs but also derives their physical properties, embodied by the S\'{e}rsic parameters, offering insights valuable to astrophysicists, a feature not provided by the LGCP model.
+This approach not only detects UDGs but also derives their physical properties, embodied by the S\'{e}rsic parameters, offering insights valuable to astrophysicists.